 Monitoring conversion rates across your store enables your business to measure the performance of particular products and categories, and helps you to determine whether the actions you take have the desired effect.

 With the right changes, your conversion rate will improve, driving more sales and generating more revenue.
-In addition, this will also increase the value of your marketing spend.
-According to Shopify, it costs fashion retailers $129 on average to acquire a single customer.
+In addition, this will increase the value of your marketing spending.
+According to Shopify, fashion retailers cost $129 on average to acquire a single customer.
 With every additional conversion, the average cost is reduced.

 Plus, convincing a customer to shop with your brand for the first time is the hardest sale you will make.
 Once you’ve secured their custom, they’re far more likely to return and shop again.
 And, next time, they won’t require so much convincing.